 Sugarcane is soaked in a water barrel to produce sugar.

-Farmland, also known as soil, gives your plants access to water, if any source is close enough.
+Farmland, also known as soil, gives your plants access to water, if a source is close enough.